Jakobi Meyers Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 Season Stats

-- So far this season, 24.4% of the 213 passes thrown by his team have gone Meyers' way.
+- Meyers has been the target of 52 of his team's 213 passing attempts this season, or 24.4% of the target share.

-- With four targets in the red zone this season, Meyers has been on the receiving end of 16.0% of his team's 25 red zone pass attempts.
+- Meyers has seen the ball thrown his way four times in the red zone this season, 16.0% of his team's 25 red zone pass attempts.

-- The Patriots have thrown the football in 61.0% of their plays from scrimmage this year while running the ball 39.0% of the time.
-This offensive attack ranks 22nd in the NFL in points scored.
+- The Patriots, who rank 22nd in the NFL in points scored, have dropped back to pass 61.0% of the time while opting for the ground attack 39.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Meyers' matchup with the Jets.